Japan to mull ability to hit enemy bases in defence review

 But while previous administrations shied away from acquiring the hardware to do so, Abe's Liberal Democratic Party in June urged the government to consider acquiring that capability against missile threats.

-Some experts say acquiring more substantial offensive capability would be a fundamental change to Japan's defence policies.
+Some experts say acquiring more substantial offensive capability would be a fundamental change for Japan's defence policies.
 Others see it as a more evolutionary development.

+"It is part of an evolution towards having a more normal military posture," said Richard Samuels, director of the MIT-Japan Program at the Massachusetts Institute of Technology.
+"Normal means being able to defend yourself."

-Japan already has limited attack capability but to be able to hit mobile missile launchers in North Korea it would need more attack aircraft and intelligence, for which Japan would probably have to rely on the United States, experts said.
+Japan already has limited attack capability but being able to hit mobile missile launchers in North Korea - the most likely target - would require more attack aircraft and intelligence for which Japan would probably need to rely on its ally, the United States, experts said.
 Hitting missile bases in mainland China would be an even bigger stretch.

-Whether Japan, with a huge public debt, can afford the bill, is another question.
+Whether Japan, with a huge public debt, can afford the bill, is another big question.

 Measures to strike enemy missile facilities include attacks by aircraft or missiles and sending soldiers directly to the site, the Defence Ministry official said, but he added it was too early to discuss specific steps.